-- Morpheus inverts this trope in the same scene; he breaks OUT of the wall and falls on top of the Smith agent.
+- Morpheus inverts this trope in the same scene; he breaks out of the wall and falls on top of Agent Smith.

 - Used in RoboCop (1987) to get the drop of a hostage taker in the town hall.
 After determining the perp's exact position with his infrared vision, Robo punches both arms through the wall, grabbing the criminal from behind and dragging him all the way into the other room.

 - Shaun of the Dead has David apologize while moving back towards a window... cue the zombies breaking through the barricade and pulling him away to be eaten.

 - Subversion: in Pink Floyd's The Wall, Pink tries to escape the wall in this manner... and fails miserably.

 - In Live Free or Die Hard, as a mook is trying to get through Farrell's door, McClane punches him through it.